Mountain Pine Beetle in Leduc County

 Leduc County staff will provide identification of the mountain pine beetle so control measures can be put in place.
 Early detection and control by residents plays an important role in managing Alberta’s MPB infestation and preventing further spread.
 This pest is not registered under the Provincial Agricultural Pest Act.

-More information on the Mountain Pine Beetle can be found on the Alberta Agriculture and Forestry website.
+More information on the Mountain Pine Beetle can be found on the Alberta Government website.